sungbeom0324/tthh_HL/README.md

 > `palette.py` makes **plots**.\
 > `dnn` provides environment for **training** of events using DNN.\
 > `scripts`, and `utils` folders are archiving scripts & functions. \
-> `cutflow` provides cut and count results, from importing pre-trained DNN models. \
+> `cutflow` provides cut-and-count results, from importing pre-trained DNN models. \
 > `external`, and `classes` are libraries for reading [Delphes](https://github.com/delphes/delphes) objects  such as "Jet.PT".